apigee-127/swagger-tools/docs/QuickStart.md

 Swagger document _(This example will use Swagger 2.0)_ and then we will move toward the implementation.
 The hope is that you will see how much simpler your implementation can be thanks to the middleware Swagger Tools provides.

+In case you get stuck going through the Quick Start or would just like to see the finished product, you can find the full source or the completed example in the [/examples][swagger-tools-examples] directory.

 **Note:** Throughout this document we will be using [JSON Pointer][json-pointer] syntax to "point to" paths in our Swagger document.
 The idea is to use a simpler format for describing a path to a specific location in the Swagger JSON document.
 While the JSON Pointer documentation would be a good read, to give you enough information to understand this